 It’s pretty easy as you can guess.
 All you need to apply some firm pressure while polishing your frets with this polishing rubber.

-As you will see in the video, I didn’t really use any fret and fretboard savers such as Göldo WS045 Fretboard Guard, Rockbag Fingerboard Saver Set, or any masking tape, however, I was being careful with not scratching the fretboard as well.
+As you will see in the video, I didn’t really use any fret and fretboard savers such as Göldo WS045 Fretboard Guard, Rockbag Fingerboard Saver Set, or any masking tape, however, I was being careful not to scratch the fretboard as well.

 Before the frets looked yellowish and now they look really shiny and bright.

-Before I provide you with the short video, I also would like to add more photos.
-So if you don’t want to watch it, you can quickly have a look at before and after photos.
+Before I provide you with a short video, I also would like to add more photos.
+So if you don’t want to watch it, you can quickly have a look at the before and after photos.

 Here’s a photo before I polished these frets with Göldo/Hosco fret polishing rubbers.